Pulecz/ejsonpass/README.md

 # ePicklePass

-Simple decrypt/encrypt password database in encrypted pickle which authenticates via key loaded in ssh-agent.
+Simple decrypt/encrypt password database in encrypted json which authenticates via key loaded in ssh-agent.

 # Requirements
 * python3
 *	paramiko - for SSH key authentication
+*	cryptography - for cryptography

 # Usage

-Edit config.ini (TODO)
-	Enter path to the personal ssh-key
-	Change filenames of the fingerprint and passwords db if you wish

-Run it
-Firt time setup - enter password for the ssh-key

-If you have the ssh key loaded in ssh-agent it will let you continue rest is TODO
+Run the script with some ssh key in ssh-agent loaded:

+3 modes:
+* --init|-i:
+	* For first time setup only, requires path to some public ssh-key

+* --write|-w:
+	* requires the key to save the password under

+* --read|-r:
+	* requires the key to read from passwords